aws-samples/data-perimeter-policy-examples/resource_control_policies/README.md

 * *Amazon EBS volume decryption*.
 When you mount an encrypted Amazon EBS volume to an Amazon EC2 instance, Amazon EC2 calls AWS KMS to decrypt the data key that was used to encrypt the volume.
 The call to AWS KMS is signed by an IAM role, `arn:aws:iam::*:role/aws:ec2-infrastructure`, which is created in your account by Amazon EC2, and comes from the service network.
 * *Elastic Load Balancing (ELB) access logging*.
 In some AWS Regions, [Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html#attach-bucket-policy) and [Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#access-logging-bucket-permissions) use AWS account credentials that belong to an AWS service to publish logs to your Amazon S3 buckets.
 Because the call to Amazon S3 comes from the service network, the `aws:PrincipalAccount` condition key in the resource control policy should contain the ELB account ID if access logging is enabled.
 * *Amazon FinSpace data encryption*.
 To encrypt data at rest, [Amazon FinSpace](https://aws.amazon.com/finspace/) uses AWS account credentials that belong to the service to access your AWS KMS customer managed key.
 Because the call to AWS KMS comes from the service network, the `aws:PrincipalAccount` condition key in the resource control policy should contain the [FinSpace environment infrastructure account](https://docs.aws.amazon.com/finspace/latest/userguide/data-sharing-lake-formation.html).
 You can find the ID of the infrastructure account that's dedicated to your FinSpace environment on the environment page of the FinSpace console.

-This policy statement exempts identities that are tagged with `dp:exclude:network` set to `true` from the network perimeter guardrail.
-Note that it is not recommended to have this exception in the policy unless it is accompanied by `"Sid": "EnforceOrgIdentities"`.
-This helps ensure that an account outside of your Organizations organization cannot tag their identities with `dp:exclude:network` to circumvent your network perimeter controls.

 ### "Sid":"ProtectDataPerimeterSessionTags"